anguy112/rshell/README.md

 Rshell is a program that peforms the following steps:

 1. Print a command prompt which include loginname, hostname, and "$$"
-2. Read in a command on one line that can have multiple commands separated by ;, || or &&
+2. Read in a command on one line.
+Commands will have the form: cmd = executable [ argumentList ] [ connector cmd ] connector = || or && or ;

 3. Execute each command in the command string.
-Exit is the command to exit rshell
+Exit rshell with exit command

 ##Licensing information: See LICENSE